School-Semester-Summaries/AI-semester-6/README.md

 Self explanatory.
 Worked for MRR Drones.
 We tried to make a drone fly and avoid obstacles autonomously using RL.

 ## Data-Driven Innovation Challenge
-In the DDIC you have to choose one of the given exercises.
-I chose to make a GeoGuessr of the city Eindhoven.
+In the DDIC you apply what you learned in the core programme and try to create an application that has data and is innovative.

 ## Side Projects
 I worked a bit on Ranknir again this semester.